wp-plugins/very-simple-favicon-manager/readme.txt

 == DESCRIPTION ==
 This is a very simple plugin to add a favicon in the address bar of your browser.
-For more info please check readme file.

 When no favicon is added, the default WordPress favicon will be used.